lithictech/suma/webapp/README.md

 # Styleguide

-We use Bootstrap and React Bootstrap for styles.

 ESLint and Prettier are set up and should be run to ensure basic code style consistency.

 As far as non-statically-enforced styles, please observe the following: